Is the IAB’s Plan to Solve Ad Blocking Enough for Mobile?

 In short, DEAL doesn’t completely prevent the problems that cause advertising blocking.
 While it gives publishers a framework for confronting revenue-denying blockers, it doesn’t provide a framework for improving advertising quality, preventing security breaches or working with users to solve the problems that led them to block in the first place.

-Publishers looking to provide full coverage that both asserts their rights to display adverts and takes into account user preferences can’t solely rely on DEAL.
+Publishers looking to provide full coverage that both assert their rights to display adverts and takes into account user preferences can’t solely rely on DEAL.
 Instead, they need to use it in conjunction with another IAB acronym – LEAN.

 Announced late in 2015, LEAN is a guide for what is considered best practice for digital adverts.
 Supplementing current standards, LEAN stand for: